How to Perform Software Product Testing – Detailed Process and Methods with Examples

 Here are some of the challenges that Software Product development teams face:

-#2) Foggy product vision: Product behavior and features are forever changing and the journey to maturity isn’t clearly visible.
-Or the product is growing too rapidly that it spirals out of control that teams don’t know what is happening.
+#2) Foggy product vision: Product behavior and its features are forever changing and the journey to maturity isn’t clearly visible.
+The product may also grow so rapidly that it spirals out of control and teams don’t have any control.

 #3) Aggressive timelines: Due to heavy competition in the software product market, things have to move at a breakneck speed and teams must stay a step ahead of their peers.
 Otherwise, they are sure to lose out to the competition.